Big-Bee-Network/bee-image-finder/README.md

 and

-`dwca URL` is location of the Darwin Core Archive that includes a specimen with the catalog number
+`dwca/rss URL` is location of the Darwin Core Archive or RSS feed of Darwin Core Archives that includes a specimen with the catalog number

 This can be combines with other programs like `cat` to generate image sequences for a list of catalogNumbers: